midnightntwrk/midnight-architecture/specification/dust.md

 below](#wallet-recovery).

 Core to this recovery is a deterministic evolution of nonces in Dust UTXOs.
-As each Dust spend non-transferring, they are 1-to-1.
+As each Dust spend is non-transferring, they are 1-to-1.
 Furthermore, the first Dust in a chain always originates uniquely from a Night UTXO.
 We hash three things to determine the nonce of a Dust UTXO:
 - The intent hash and output number identifying its originating Night UTXO.
 - A sequence number, starting at 0, indicating where we are in this chain of self-spends.
-- The owners public/secret key.
-For the first Dust UTXO, as this is created and publicly linked to the originating Night UTXO by necessity, this is the Dust public key.
-For all subsequent Dust UTXOs, this is the owner's Dust *secret* key, to ensure that only the owner can guess this nonce.
+- The owner's public/secret key.
+For the first Dust UTXO, as this is created and publicly linked to the originating Night UTXO by necessity, this is the owner's Dust public key.
+For all subsequent Dust UTXOs, this is the owner's Dust *secret* key, to ensure that only the owner can construct this nonce.

 The core `DustOutput` type takes a similar role as Zswap's `CoinInfo`, describing a single UTXO as it may appear in a user's wallet.